martynas199/EliteBooker-frontend/TYPOGRAPHY_SUMMARY.md

 ---

-**Conclusion**: The typography system now perfectly aligns with the "Noble Elegance" brand positioning, providing a sophisticated, readable, and accessible experience across all devices.
+**Conclusion**: The typography system now perfectly aligns with the "Elite Booker" brand positioning, providing a sophisticated, readable, and accessible experience across all devices.